microsoft/vscode-dev-containers/README.md

 ## Adding a definition to an existing public or private repo

-Files like `.vscode/devContainer.json` that make up each dev container definition in the `containers` folder can be committed into your own project's source control repo for reuse by others.
-These files can be modified to support your project's own unique needs rather than asking each developer to modify an existing definition.

-By committing the files to source control, anyone opening a cloned copy of your repo in VS Code with the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension installed will be asked if they want reopen the folder in a container instead.
+You can commit dev container definition files like `.vscode/devContainer.json` into your own project's source control repo for reuse by others.
+By committing these files to source control, anyone opening a cloned copy of your repo in VS Code with the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension installed will be asked if they want reopen the folder in a container instead.
 Beyond the advantages of having your team use a consistent environment and tool-chain, doing this can make it easier for new contributors or team members to get productive quickly.
 First-time contributors will require less guidance and are less likely to either submit issues or contribute code with issues that are related to environment setup.

-You can also optionally have VS Code recommend developers install the Remote Development extension when editing files in your repository by including it in the `recommendations` array in `.vscode/extensions.json` (as described [here](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions)) and then adding the file to source control.
+You can also have VS Code automatically recommend that anyone that opens a cloned copy of your repo should install the Remote Development extension.
+You can do this by simply adding the extension ID to `recommendations` array in `.vscode/extensions.json` (as described [here](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions)) and then adding the file to source control.

 ## Contents